Macroeconomic Spillovers of Weather Shocks across U.S. States: Main results

-We estimate our monthly GVAR from January 1990 to December 2019.
+We estimate our monthly GVAR on data from January 1990 to December 2019.
 We exclude the subsequent period to prevent our results from being biased by the COVID-19 pandemic.
-We rely on a GVAR model with 2 lags as suggested by minimization of the Bayesian information criterion, which selects at most 2 lags for almost all states.\footnote{For robustness, we have also estimated the model using, alternatively, lag orders of 1 and 3.
-The results remain very similar in both cases.
-Furthermore, in consideration of the monthly frequency of the data, we have also estimated the model with 12 lags.
-Results are qualitatively similar also in this case.} We derive our baseline results using the MECI as a measure of local economic activity.
+We derive our baseline results using the MECI as a measure of local economic activity.
 Unit root tests indicate that the level of the MECI is non-stationary or near unit root for a number of states, and stationary for others.
 Therefore, we transform the MECI indices by taking their first differences and estimate each ARX* model \eqref{eq:ARX} by OLS.\footnote{Since not all MECI indices are non-stationary, we cannot represent our U.S. GVAR model as a cointegration model as in \citet{pesaranetal04}.
 Moreover, we have tried estimating the GVAR on the levels of the MECI, treating them as stationary, but the model turns out to have explosive roots in this case.
 Reliance on first differences of MECI implies that our model does not have an error correction form.
 For the same reason, we cannot rely on the usual likelihood ratio (LR) test for weak exogeneity of $y_{it}^{*}$ used in the cointegrated GVAR literature, which tests the significance of loading coefficients in error-correction country-specific models (see, e.g., \citealt{DeesDiMauroPesaranSmith2007}).
-However, we perform Granger causality tests on $y_{it}$ and $y_{it}^{*}$ in each state.
-The tests indicate that, for the vast majority of states, including the ones with the largest economies, the domestic variable $y_{it}$ does not Granger cause the rest-of-U.S. variable $y_{it}^{*}$, while $y_{it}^{*}$ Granger causes $y_{it}$, as expected.}
+However, we perform Granger causality tests on $y_{it}$ and $y_{it}^{*}$ in each state, separately.
+The tests indicate that, for the vast majority of states, including the ones with the largest economies, the domestic variable $y_{it}$ does not Granger cause the rest-of-U.S. variable $y_{it}^{*}$, while $y_{it}^{*}$ Granger causes $y_{it}$, as expected.
+Details in the online Appendix.} We rely on a GVAR model with 2 lags of first-differenced MECI, as suggested by minimization of the Bayesian information criterion, which selects at most 2 lags for almost all states.\footnote{For robustness, we have also estimated the model using, alternatively, lag orders of 1 and 3.
+The results remain very similar in both cases.
+Furthermore, in consideration of the monthly frequency of the data, we have also estimated the model with 12 lags.
+The results are qualitatively similar also in this case.}